 Music: try music that expresses different moods, eg Carnival of the Animals by Saint-Saens.
 Move the way the music ‘feels’

-Art: face painting, bathtub paintpuff paintfinger paint.
+Art: face painting, bathtub paint, puff paint, finger paint.

 My favourite recipe to use is the following:

-2 cups corn flour
+2 cups corn flour1 cup cold water

 4 cups boiling water (a little more if necessary)